Your 5 Point Quarantine Checklist

 Now it’s the ideal time because at home you can try all the looks you ever dreamed of.
 Nobody will see you or judge you so go have fun with your style!

 Shop only if are able to do it safely.
 Consider buying things online.
-Before buying check how the shops are communicating their Covid-strategy and favor stores who are able to guarantee a safe handling process.
+Before buying check how the shops are communicating their Corona-strategy and favor stores who are able to guarantee a safe handling process.

 Get started and grab your WFH (working from home) style inspiration in my Autumn Winter 2020 Fashion Trend Report.
 It is an inclusive piece that recognizes the current style challenges and encourages to shop your own closet.

 Spoiler alert: You might not have to buy anything new this season!

 4. Take Shortcuts Where You Can

 You might feel the pressure to do everything right and perfect now that you “have the time” for it.
 In reality you might actually have less time in your hands, or that your time has been divided in a totally new way.

 For example, I find myself working late on most evenings because that’s when the house is quiet.
 I am still helping my online image consulting and personal styling clients during the day when my children are at school but my afternoons are typically dedicated for my family.

 Sometimes we eat simple sandwiches for lunch and ready-made meals for dinner.
 We take shortcuts where we can.
 Ordering a pizza is actually supporting the struggling economy so go make that call without shame.

 Remember that shortcuts mean different things to different people.
 That Sourdough Girl is actually taking a shortcut because then she doesn’t have to go to the shop for a while.
 So one woman’s shortcut is another one’s marathon.

 I loved this article by Content Creator Madi Dearson: “Working At Home With Kids Around – How To Manage It All”.
 Her down-to-earth and realistic tips made me feel instantly better about not excelling at everything.

 I have found my own way and my own pace to do my work but my recipe for success doesn’t necessary work for you, or the other way around.